 Omega-3 Fish Oil (Cod Liver Oil)

 This is the one that can really get people.
 When I mention taking cod liver oil, most people immediately gross out.
 First off, don’t confuse it with castor oil, the nasty stuff your grandmother gave you as a kid.
 Cod Liver Oil is the oil that comes from the liver of the cod fish.
 That’s it.
-Well, except that it has the highest concentration of Omega-3′s on the planet.
+Well, except that it has the highest concentration of Omega-3’s on the planet.
 Yes, more than Salmon oil, anchovy, KRILL, flaxseed or anything else.
-And let’s talk about flaxseed.
-Yes, it’s an omega 3, however, 1) it has to be ground up before you eat it in order for you to absorb it 2) it must be CONVERTED to Omega 3 3) it has a poor absorption rate (only 15-20%), so why bother?

 Why does Dr. Asa (and myself) recommend cod liver oil in liquid form?
 (Stay with me….)
 Lots of reasons

-- there is less chance that the fish oil is rancid
+• There is less chance that the fish oil is rancid

-- you get more for your money (do you know how many capsules per day you have to take to equal one Tablespoon of oil?
+• You get more for your money (do you know how many capsules per day you have to take to equal one Tablespoon of oil?
 A LOT…do the math yourself)

-- It’s much easier to digest and absorb (nothing to break down, no capsule, etc)
+• It’s much easier to digest and absorb (nothing to break down, no capsule, etc)

-- Much less chance of contamination or mixtures of anything
+• Much less chance of contamination or mixtures of anything

 In any case, if you were looking for a magic supplement, Omega 3′s are just about as close as we can get.
 Google it, and the benefits will take up a whole page.
 Back to the pill form, here’s Dr. Asa:

 Here is a word of caution about taking oil capsules.
 Would you eat fish if it were rancid?
 Of course not.
-Unfortunately, if you take oil capsules such as cod liver oil or fish oil, you have no way of knowing whether or not hte oil inside those capsules is rancid.
-Fish oil is unstable and it starts to oxidize as soon as it is extracted from the fish and exposed to oxygen, metals, lighth and heat.
+Unfortunately, if you take oil capsules such as cod liver oil or fish oil, you have no way of knowing whether or not the oil inside those capsules is rancid.
+Fish oil is unstable and it starts to oxidize as soon as it is extracted from the fish and exposed to oxygen, metals, light and heat.
 Fish oil can go rancid within days, although labels often say it’s safe to use it for 3 or 4 years.
 Here is how you can protect yourself against this:

-- Test fish oil capsules by biting into one.
+• Test fish oil capsules by biting into one.
 It should taste fresh and mildly fishy.
 If it tastes bad or excessively strong, throw them away and avoid that brand.

-- Choose brands that include d-gamma and d-delta forms of tocopherols (vitamin E) to prevent harmful oxidation and rancidity
+• Choose brands that include d-gamma and d-delta forms of tocopherols (vitamin E) to prevent harmful oxidation and rancidity

 I could go on and on, but I’ll spare you.
 Just Google it!
 Here are my recommendations on the best brands and best TASTING brands: